mautic/mautic-concrete5/README.md

 This [Concrete5](http://www.concrete5.org/) Add-on lets you add the [Mautic](http://mautic.org) tracking pixel to your Concrete5 website and embed Mautic forms in the content.

-This add-on was tested on Concrete5 v5.7.3.1.
-Older versions might not be compatible.
+This is for Concrete5 8.x.

 ## Installation